Home » Raag Bhairavi

 It was in 1935 that the first song in a Hindi movie was composed using Raga Bhairavi.
 Since then, it has retained its popularity among music composers of Bollywood.
 It has not only been used for songs that are identified with classical music and are loved by connoisseurs of classical music, but has also been used for composing mainstream popular songs that cater to the masses.
 Many such numbers are based on Raga Bhairavi with a lot of variations to suit the popular taste.

-Few of the popular compositions are listed below:
+Few of the popular compositions that are based on Raag Bhairavi notes are listed below:

 YouTube player